 Portable medical suction is an indispensable part of every first responder’s toolkit.
-Yet research consistently suggests that operators may not know how to properly use suction devices.
-Especially if you work for an agency whose population does not routinely require portable medical suction, your skills can grow rusty.
+Yet research consistently suggests that operators may not know how to use suction devices properly.
+Your skills can grow rusty, especially if you work for an agency whose population does not routinely require portable medical suction.

 Patients’ lives hang in the balance.
 Here are five things you need to know to ensure effective, safe suction each and every time.